Updated May 28, 2020

 - Require insurers to permit employers to continue coverage for employees under group policies even if employee would others be ineligible due to decrease in hours worked.

 - Establish grace periods and other continuity of coverage policies that relieve patients and physicians of financial risk associated with delayed payment or nonpayment of premiums.

 Prior authorizations and other administrative barriers

-- Minimize barriers to care, including prior authorizations, to ensure there are no delays in care, patients are able to obtain medications easily and quickly, and to ensure rapid transfers from hospitals to less intensive settings.
+- Suspend barriers to care, including prior authorizations, to ensure there are no delays in care, patients are able to obtain medications easily and quickly, and to ensure rapid transfers from hospitals to less intensive settings.

 - Ensure that prior authorizations for delayed surgeries and procedures remain valid until rescheduled.

 - Extend timely filing deadlines for Medicaid and commercial payer claims.